sillsdev/ptx2pdf/docs/help/fonttag.md

 * `+h` The paragraph is in the header.

  For technical reasons the footer is normally  generated before the header, and indeed most projects don't define any special formatting for the footer.
-Moreover, in some projects, the header and footer are generated before any normal body text is typeset, thus if there's a problem with the font designated for `\Regular` this may be the first occurance of it.  **Recommended checking sequence**:
+Moreover, in some projects, the header and footer are generated before any normal body text is typeset, thus if there's a problem with the font designated for `\Regular` this may be the first occurrence of it.  **Recommended checking sequence**:

 1.  the basic font choices in the secondary project.
 2. Styling for `\h` in the secondary project